Coupon: Electronic

+Iranian government national rations have a mobile app.

 Taxation

-Depending on the jurisdiction, coupons may or may not reduce the sales tax which must be paid by the consumer.
-The most consumer-friendly tax situation taxes the actual price paid, including when the store does double and triple coupon reductions.

-The above applies when the retailer is the source of the coupon, since the product is offered at the post-coupon price.
-In jurisdictions seeking to tax more, if the coupon is issued by the manufacturer, the original price is still paid but some of the price is covered by the manufacturer instead of the consumer and the full price remains taxable.
+In the United States

+Typically, when a coupon is issued by the retailer, the tax burden is decreased by the amount of the coupon because the actual price charged to the customer is reduced.
+Conversely, whether or not manufacturer's coupons reduce the tax burden a consumer has to pay varies by state.
+In some jurisdictions, such as Colorado, New York, manufacturer's coupons are considered taxable because the amount of the coupon is reimbursed by the manufacturer to the retailer.
+In other states like Connecticut and Pennsylvania, manufacturers coupons do reduce the tax burden that customers have to pay.

 Trading

 Coupon manufacturers may or may not place restrictions on coupons limiting their transferability to ensure the coupons stay within the targeted market.
 Since such restrictions are not universal and are difficult and/or costly to enforce, limited coupon trading is tolerated in the industry.
 Organized coupon exchange clubs are commonly found in regions where coupons are distributed.

 Often coupons are available for purchase at some online sites, but since most coupons are not allowed to be sold, the fee is considered to be for the time and effort put into cutting out the coupons.

 Some types of coupons may be sold.
 The New York Times not only said "the traffic is legal" regarding selling airline discount coupons, but wrote "check the commercial notices column in The New York Times or the classified advertising section under 'Miscellaneous') in The Wall Street Journal.

 During war time or economic hardships, trading or selling ration coupons is an economic crime.